symfony/symfony-docs/cookbook/event_dispatcher/method_behavior.rst

 ---------------------------------------------

-If you want to do something just before, or just after a method is called, you can notify respectively an event at the beginning or at the end of the method::
+If you want to do something just before, or just after a method is called, you can dispatch an event respectively at the beginning or at the end of the method::

     class Foo